Child Welfare Reform: Improve Community-Based Care

 - Oppose locking up dependent child victims of abuse, neglect, trafficking and other traumas.
 These children have often been underserved by the state’s child welfare and juvenile justice systems due to lack of needed services and resources.
 Removing their freedom continues to victimize children who have already suffered.

 - Ensure that the child welfare system is serving the children and families in the system: The state must support adults who help care for children when they are unable to live in their parent’s home.
-Foster parents and relative caregivers often supplement the small stipend the state provides to access child care, purchase new clothes, and other items children needs.
+Foster parents and relative caregivers often supplement the small stipend the state provides to access child care, purchase new clothes, and other items children need.
 Caregivers also need access to respite care.

 - Refer young dependent children to early steps: Requiring DCF to conduct an early needs assessment and to refer vulnerable young children (ages 0-3) who have contact with the child welfare system to the Early Steps program will provide children with critical early intervention services.